mosharaf/eecs489/README.md

 We explore how these applications transfer data between their components and end users over the Internet using *transport layer* protocols such as TCP and UDP.
 We go deeper to understand what keeps the transport layer running (hint: the *network layer* routes packets for them); specifically, we look at how packets are routed and how routers work.
 Finally, we dive one more layer down to understand how the *link layer* transfer packets using Ethernet.
-In addition to cutting through the layers and covering the basics, we learn about the state-of-the-art topics in networking such as datacenter networks, software-defined networking (SDN), and programmable networks.
+In addition to cutting through the layers and covering the basics, we learn about the state-of-the-art topics in networking such as datacenter networks, wireless networks, software-defined networking (SDN), and programmable networks.

 From a practical point of view, we learn what sockets are and how to use them.
 And we write code.